Satan

 Features

-- Red skin or dark crimson scales
+- Red skin or dark red scales

-- Horns and a forked tail
+- Horns and forked tail (medieval iconography)

 - Trident or whip of fire